bansal-arsh/basic-go-server-tutorial/README.md

 - Request payload (for JSON queries and POST requests)

 Huge thanks to **Mongoose Studios** for their [YouTube tutorial](https://www.youtube.com/watch?v=lyh9G3-Q7PQ&list=PLlv5lnjOHQo7m2w-KjtTZq10ZNVfNHHdP&index=1) on setting up a Go HTTP Server.
 This server was made following their tutorial.

+This repository serves both as a tutorial and a reference guide for me in the future.